Distributed Sequential Receding Horizon Control of Multi-Agent Systems under Recurring Signal Temporal Logic

 The remainder of the paper is organized as follows.
-In Section \ref{sec:preliminaries}, notation and basic notions in STL are introduced.
-In Section \ref{sec:MAS}, we define the multi-agent system we study, the underlying STL formula, and the induced interaction graph.
-The main results, namely, the proposed receding horizon scheme, and the proposed distributed receding horizon strategy, are in Sections \ref{sec:MAScontrol} and \ref{sec:DMPC}, respectively.
-A numerical example and concluding remarks with future work directions are in Sections \ref{sec:example} and \ref{sec:conclusion}, respectively.
+Our MAS setup is introduced in Sec. \ref{sec:preliminaries}.
+The proposed receding horizon scheme and its distributed version are in Sec. \ref{sec:MAScontrol}.
+A numerical example is in Sec. \ref{sec:example}, whereas concluding remarks are discussed in Sec. \ref{sec:conclusion}.